 2. Make it manageable.

-If you start to feel overwhelmed by the diverse responsibilities of teaching, take a few moments to identify your priorities—what must be done and in what order—and create an achievable, step-by-step plan to accomplish those tasks.
+If you start to feel overwhelmed by the diverse responsibilities of teaching during these unprecedented circumstances, take a few moments to identify your priorities—what must be done and in what order—and create an achievable, step-by-step plan to accomplish those tasks.
 In the socially distanced classroom, consider what you can do to achieve classroom participation and independent learning exercises.
 It’s less stressful and easier to maintain a positive attitude if you can actually see that you're making progress.

 3. Embrace the little joys of teaching.